Old fashioned Swedish Meatball Recipe contains ground beef, onion and spice, in a sauce to serve for a frugal everyday meal.

 Add meat, mix well and shape into 1 1/2 inch balls.
 (Makes about 25)

 Start cooking by placing them in a cold skillet* so you will not have to add additional fat to the pan.

 Place skillet on low heat and cook until done and lightly browned.

 Test if done by cutting into a ball to check if the pinkness has disappeared.

 Remove from the pan and prepare the gravy.

 Stir flour into pan drippings on low heat until lightly browned.

-other ingredient, bring to a boil again and keep stirring until it
+Add other ingredient, bring to a boil again and keep stirring until it starts to thicken.

 *An electric skillet is perfect for cooking this dish.
 Cook on low temperature.